With their black facial mask and pointed snout, raccoon dogs bear an uncanny resemblance to raccoons.

 When feeding, they scent mark their food with a urine mask, leading to their nickname of skunk bears.
 But wolverines are not bears.
 They’re the largest terrestrial weasels.

-Our brother and sister pair of wolverines, Boris and Ivana, hailed from Russia’s Novosibirsk Zoo.
+Our wolverine, Boris, hailed from Russia’s Novosibirsk Zoo.